This tests your knowledge of Alberta’s traffic laws. The following guidelines apply:

 - once a knowledge test has been passed and the test permit is validated by a registry agent, the permit is only valid for 1 year from the date of the test

 You can study the driver guides for all classes of knowledge tests:

-- Driver's Guide to Operation, Safety and Licensing: Cars & Light Trucks
+- Driver's Guide to Operation, Safety and Licensing: Cars and Light Trucks

-- Commercial Driver's Guide to Operation, Safety and Licensing: Trucks, Buses, Emergency Responders & Taxis
+- Commercial Driver's Guide to Operation, Safety and Licensing: Trucks, Buses, Emergency Responders and Taxis

-- Rider's Guide to Operation Safety and Licensing: Motorcycles, Mopeds & Power-assisted Bicycles
+- Rider's Guide to Operation Safety and Licensing: Motorcycles, Mopeds and Power-assisted Bicycles

 Practice driver’s knowledge tests